city41/stepcharts/README.md

 ## Status

 A basic first version of the site has been deployed.

-Still a lot more work to do, more info in the [roadmap](https://stepcharts.com/roadmap)
+I plan to add several more features to make it more useful.